pR0Ps/EmailNotify/README.md

 ---------
 A template gets filled in using the arguments passed to program, then emailed to users.

-Due to their length, the contents of the templates are stored in individual files in the `templates` subdirectory.
+Template files are stored as individual files in a `templates` subdirectory of the config directory.

 Formatting:
 *   Numbers wrapped in curly braces (`{}`) in the subject or contents will be replaced with the corresponding argument.